 Peter Nocella: String Quartet No.1 in Blue, Movement II

 Gregory Teperman‘s musicality, sense of style, and musical joie de vivre is evident whenever he performs.
-In demand as a concertmaster and violin soloist, for many years Gregory has performed with the Opera Company of Philadelphia, Pennsylvania Ballet Company, and for numerous musical productions at the Forrest and Walnut Street theaters.
-He has also performed with the Chamber Music Society of Philadelphia, and the American Society of Ancient Instruments.
+In demand as a concertmaster and violin soloist, for many years Teperman has performed with Opera Philadelphia, Pennsylvania Ballet, and for numerous productions at the Forrest and Walnut Street theaters.
+He has also performed with the Chamber Music Society of Philadelphia and the American Society of Ancient Instruments.
 Currently a member of the AVA and the Philly Pops Orchestras, he is also concertmaster for Broadway at the Academy and for the Walnut Street Theatre.
 In 1984-85 Gregory served as both the assistant concertmaster of the Trenton Symphony and concertmaster for The Bucks County Symphony.
-Before immigrating to the United States in 1982, he performed with the Chamber Orchestra of Radio and Television Company, USSR, Moscow Symphony Orchestra under Director V. Dudarov, Moldavian Philharmonic Symphony Orchestra under the baton of renowned, music director, T.Gurtovoy, and the University Symphony Orchestra, for whom he was concertmaster.
-Gregory studied in Russia at the Moscow Conservatory and at Moldavian University of Arts, and has performed with Pavarotti, Carreras, The Three Tenors as well as such popular artists as Johnny Mathis, Frank Sinatra, and Smokey Robinson, Among other popular recording artists, he has recorded with Jennifer Lopez and Justin Timberlake.
-Among others, Gregory has also performed under the batons of Ricardo Muti, Timophei Gurtovoi, Veronica Dudarov, Max Rudolf, Gerard Schwarz, and Christopher Macatsoris.
+Before immigrating to the United States in 1982, he performed with the Chamber Orchestra of Radio and Television Company, USSR, Moscow Symphony Orchestra under Director Veronica Dudarov, Moldavian Philharmonic Symphony Orchestra under the baton of the renowned Timophei Gurtovoy, and the University Symphony Orchestra, for whom he was concertmaster.
+Teperman studied at the Moscow Conservatory and Moldavian University of Arts.
+He has performed with Pavarotti, Carreras, The Three Tenors as well as such popular artists as Johnny Mathis, Frank Sinatra, and Smokey Robinson.
+Among other popular recording artists, he has recorded with Jennifer Lopez and Justin Timberlake.
+In addition to the aforementioned, Teperman has also performed under the batons of Ricardo Muti, Max Rudolf, Gerard Schwarz, and Christopher Macatsoris.